AntiCope/anticope.ml/MeteorAddons.md

 # Meteor Addons List

 A list to help newcomers discover addons.
-This gist might not stay for long as an addon marketplace system is being planned.
+This repo might not stay for long as an addon marketplace system is being planned.

 If you are looking for other fabric mods to be used alongside Meteor, check [this](https://github.com/MeteorRejects/meteor-lists/blob/master/MeteorAdditionals.md) list out